-General Fund Projects
+Current Project General Fund Projects

-1. ADA Compliance-Parks (Countywide): This is a continuing project to address Americans with Disabilities Act (ADA) compliance measures throughout County parks.
+Descriptions ADA Compliance-Parks (Countywide): This is a continuing project to address Americans with Disabilities Act (ADA) compliance measures throughout County parks.
 On January 28, 2011, the Board of Supervisors signed a Settlement Agreement and committed to remediation of the DOJ identified ADA improvements as well as the required self-assessments at the remaining unaudited facilities.
 Remediation of the DOJ identified violations was required by July 2018 and this work is complete.
 Remediation of the violations identified in the self-assessments had no specific deadline, and the Park Authority continues to complete remediation work at several facilities.
 Effective August 6, 2018, Fairfax County was released from the ADA Settlement Agreement with the DOJ.
 Funding for annual ADA projects to support the continuation of improvements is required, as buildings and site conditions age.
-Funding in the amount of \$300,000 has been included in FY 2021 for this project.
+Funding in the amount of \$300,000 has been included in FY 2022 for this project.

-2. Capital Sinking Fund for Parks (Countywide): \$9,862,026 has been allocated to date for the Capital Sinking Fund for parks.
-The Capital Sinking Fund was established as a direct result of the has initiated projects to begin to address the backlog of reinvestment requirements including: trail, bridge and tennis court repairs throughout the County, parking lot and roadway repairs at Burke Lake Park, Lake Accotink Park, Manchester Lakes, Oak Marr and at Annandale Community courts and fields, and many other capital improvements such as repairs to the Nottoway fit stations and the Martin Luther King pool.
-In addition to General Fund support, an amount of \$190,366 was received in revenue to support the culvert replacement project at Lake Accotink, therefore, the total funding approved for the sinking fund project is \$10,052,392.
+2. Capital Sinking Fund for Parks (Countywide): \$12,953,433 has been allocated to date for the Capital Sinking Fund for parks.
+The Capital Sinking Fund was established as a direct result of the Infrastructure Financing Committee (IFC).
+The Board of Supervisors has approved the allocation of the Sinking Fund balances identified as part of each Carryover Review, based on the following percentage allocation: 55 percent for FMD, 20 percent for Parks, 10 percent for walkways, 10 percent for County maintained Roads and Service Drives, and 5 percent for revitalization.
+The Park Authority has initiated projects to begin to address the backlog of reinvestment requirements including trail, bridge and tennis court repairs throughout the County, parking lot and roadway repairs at Burke Lake Park, Lake Accotink

+Park, Manchester Lakes, Oak Marr and at Annandale Community courts and fields, and many other capital improvements such as repairs to the Nottoway fit stations and the Martin Luther King pool.
+In addition to General Fund support, an amount of \$190,366 was received in revenue to support the culvert replacement project at Lake Accotink, therefore, the total funding approved for the sinking fund project is \$13,143,799.